Why Returning from Maternity Leave Feels Harder Than Expected: What Actually Helps

 1) Stop trying to return to the "old you"

-2) Treat re-entry like re-onboarding
+2) Treat re-entry like re-onboarding, because it is

-3) Build boundaries that protect capacity (without apology)
+3) Build boundaries that protect capacity, without apology

 In high-performance environments, the unspoken default is that work expands to fill all available space.
 If you don’t proactively set boundaries, you’ll likely find yourself doing “just one more thing” until your workday quietly runs into your evening.

-A few examples that work in real life:
+A few that work well in practice:

 • “I can deliver X by Friday.
 If you need X and Y, what should we deprioritise?”